 Subject Areas: Law and Economics, Urban Economics, Applied Microeconomics

 Thomas J. Miceli received his Ph.D. in economics from Brown University in 1988, and has been a professor at the University of Connecticut since 1987.
 His research is largely in the area of law and economics, with particular emphasis on land use and property law.
 He is a recognized authority on the economics of eminent domain, a subject on which he has written three books, two in collaboration with Kathleen Segerson.
 He has also published undergraduate and graduate level textbooks on law and economics.
-Currently, he serves as an associate editor for the International Review of Law and Economics and Information and Economic Policy.
+Currently, he serves as an associate editor for the International Review of Law and Economics.
 While at UConn, he has taught courses at both the undergraduate and graduate levels in microeconomic theory, urban economics, public finance, and law and economics.
 In his free time, he is an accomplished artist and baseball coach.

 Ph.D., Economics, Brown University